G-Core/product-documentation/documentation/waap/waap-rules/advanced-rules.md

 </alert-element>

-Similarly to WAAP custom rules, you can create, edit, and manage advanced custom rules.
+Similarly to WAAP <a href="https://gcore.com/docs/waap/waap-rules/custom-rules" target="_blank">custom rules</a>, you can create, edit, and manage advanced custom rules.
 These rules also contain “If/Then” statements, but they also support more complex conditions created with the <a href="https://github.com/google/cel-spec" target="_blank">Common Expression Language (CEL)</a> syntax.

 ## Create advanced rules